AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 - Do not use verbs or adjectives as variables.
 - Do not create plurals of variables by adding an *s*.
 - If the variable is a noun, use a qualifier after the variable.
-For example, say *The {channel_name} channel was created.* instead of saying *The {channel_name} was created.*
+For example, say *The {channel_name} channel was created* instead of saying *The {channel_name} was created*

 Notifications
 ~~~~~~~~~~~~~~